py5coding/py5book/reference/py5image_mask.md

 ) -> None

 mask(
-    mask_array: Iterator[int],  # 1D array of integers used as the alpha channel, needs to be the same length as the image's pixel array
+    mask_array: Sequence[int],  # 1D array of integers used as the alpha channel, needs to be the same length as the image's pixel array
     /,
 ) -> None
 ```

-Updated on January 06, 2025 22:21:18pm UTC
+Updated on January 08, 2025 05:55:58am UTC